 The Dental Laboratory Technician is often not seen, but their impact is felt throughout the office or the offices they serve.
 This role requires the highest level of procedural oversight, skill, and execution.
 Whether you’re modeling implants, veneers, prostheses, or crowns, a technician’s role can vary depending on the size of the practice or lab.
 If you’re looking to become a dental lab tech, this guide will help you understand what you’ll need to know to be the best in the dental industry.

 DentalPost takes a look at what are the duties and responsibilities of a Dental Lab Technician.

-Looking to hire a dental lab technician?
-Here’s a few tips from our trusted experts.
+Are you looking to hire a dental lab technician?
+Here are a few tips from our trusted experts.

 Ready to begin your Dental Lab Technician job search?
 No other site offers as many opportunities as DentalPost.

 DentalPost explores the benefits, career prospects, and things to consider when choosing a Dental Lab Technician school.

 DentalPost explores the salary and outlook of the Dental Lab Technician career.

 Click on your state to find Dental Laboratory Jobs Near You

 In Canada?
 Click on your province to find Dental Laboratory Jobs Near You.

 Often forgotten, the dental lab technician (tech) is a valuable member of any dental team.
 We’re usually huddled away in a separate location, sometimes miles away, musing over a case. […]